rignaneseleo/ASP-resources-creator/README.md

-## Do you have many strings in your ASP project to put in Resources?
+## Do you have a lot of strings in your ASP project to put in Resources?
-This script makes it fast!
+This python script makes it fast!

 ## HOW TO
 Set the resx file path and the languages you need in the arrays: